quoterman/search/README.md

+# Description

+  Draw a graph in png on the file according to the laws of Hipes and Zipf law.

 # search

-  Запуск - ruby run.rb "Anna Karenina.shtml"
+  Run - ruby run.rb "Anna Karenina.shtml"